-Reverdito Barolo Castagni is brick red in color with a nose of cherry, raspberry, strawberry, mocha, leather and floral notes.
+Castagni Reverdito Barolo is brick red in colour with a nose of cherry, raspberry, strawberry, mocha, leather and floral notes.
 It is full-bodied with bright acidity, lean tannins, and rich flavors of raspberries, cherries, anise, oak and spice.

 Aromas of herb, pressed rose, ripe berry and a funky whiff of farm animal come together on this.
 The firm palate offers tart red cherry, chopped herb and a balsamic note alongside bracing tannins and bright acidity.
 An earthy, bitter note of game marks the finish.

-The wine has a lovely and intense dark garnet color.
-It exudes aromas and flavors of black cherries, chocolate, coffee, and raisins, along with a note of almonds.
-Despite aformidable structure, the palate is velvety, spicy and elegant, with an extremely long and lingering finish.
+The wine has a lovely and intense dark garnet colour.
+It exudes aromas and flavours of black cherries, chocolate, coffee, and raisins, along with a note of almonds.
+Despite a formidable structure, the palate is velvety, spicy and elegant, with an extremely long and lingering finish.

 The soil of La Rocca is unique in Soave being a limestone outcrop in a sea of basalt.
 Single vineyard made solely from Garganega grapes, this has pure aromas of almonds and honey, with an intense, concentrated palate.